hopkinsza/rf-mk/README.md

 I thought I could make one that's simple, clean, and with the features I want to build my projects with minimal fuss.

+Note that all examples use the command `make`;
+you may need to substitute this for `bmake` depending on your setup.

 Basic Usage
 -----